- About IIAS

 Associate Research Professor, Institutum Iurisprudentiae, Academia Sinica

-International law, human rights, China, Taiwan, cross-strait relations.
+International law, human rights, China, Taiwan, cross-strait relations, Hong Kong.

 Date of First Appointment:07/01/2020